Inviz/stm32app/README.md

   * **Prioritization**: threads have different priorities.

 # Networking
 Internal changes of state can be broardcasted to network as individual values or packed into PDO objects (8 bytes).
-CANopen provides ability to snapshot and send data from multiple devices simultaneously by simulating synchronous messaging.
+CANopen provides ability to snapshot and send data from multiple actors simultaneously by simulating synchronous messaging.
 Devices can acquire addresses automatically, then can be monitored via heartbeats and orchestrated to boot up at once.
 Master nodes can log errors on the network and report issues.